SpotswoodCollege/eotc-helper/README.md

 ### Database Creation

-There are three supported database packages: SQLite, mysql, and postgresql.
-To switch between them, set the `$DB` environment variable.
-If the environment variable is not set, the default database is `postgresql`.
-To use a database package, it must be installed.
+The eotc-helper application supports the `postgresql` database adapter.
+Please ensure that you have it installed before running the application.

-To create the database, run
+To set up the postgresql database, run

 ```bash
 bundle exec